A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Main results

-In Supplementary Material, we will show that the GLM Lasso estimator satisfies Condition (A7) under the global and local alternative hypotheses.
-The asymptotic properties of other penalized estimators, such as the GLM SCAD estimator, can be similar established under the alternatives.
-According to \cite{lu2012} and \cite{Buhlmann2015}, the support $\tilde{S}$ of $\tilde{\beta}_0$ can be a subset of the true active set under the alternative hypotheses (misspecified models).
-Conditions (A8)-(A9) are similar to (A2) and (A5) under the null $H_0$, respectively.
-The next theorem presents the asymptotic properties of the test statistic $ \hat{T}_n^{\alpha} $ conditional on the projection $\alpha$ under various alternative hypotheses in high dimensional settings and its proof is provided in Supplementary Material.
+In the Supplementary Material, we show that the GLM Lasso estimator satisfies Condition (A8) under both the global and local alternative hypotheses.
+The asymptotic properties of other penalized estimators or their variants can be established similarly under the alternatives. \cite{lu2012} and \cite{Buhlmann2015} showed that the Lasso and adaptive Lasso estimators, respectively, satisfy Part ($\mathrm{i}$) of Condition (A8).
+They further showed that the support $\tilde{S}$ of $\tilde{\beta}_0$ can be a subset of the true active set $S$ under the alternative hypothesis (i.e., the misspecified model).
+Their results also provide justification for Condition (A8).
+Conditions (A9) and (A10) are similar to (A2) and (A5), respectively, under the null $H_0$.
+They are used to bound the convergence rate of the remainders in the decomposition of $\hat{V}_n^{\alpha}$ under the alternatives.

+The next theorem establishes the asymptotic properties of the projection-based test statistic $ \hat{T}_n^{\alpha} $ for a given $\alpha$ under various alternative hypotheses in ultra-high dimensional settings.
+Its proof is provided in the Supplementary Material.
+We write